 Goatober on the Farm!

-For our Goatober 2018 event we are delighted to collaborate with the incredible Paula McIntyre.
-Paula has created and will be cooking up this delicious menu on the 4th October here on the farm.
-Limited tickets are now available!
+For our Goatober 2018 event we were delighted to collaborate with the incredible chef Paula McIntyre.
+Paula has created and cooked up this delicious menu on the 4th October here on the farm.

 2017 Goatober Menus & Events: